ii404/openshift-galera-mariadb/hooks/README.md

 - > All gears will then run through and setup initial database and logind etails from DB-LOGIN
 - > Whichever gear has the lowest value will get a head start to start the cluster
 - > The other two gears will wait for the first one to complete, before joining the cluster

+**Example Scenarios:**
+- 3 gears started per manifest's min3.
+> All 3 start with db-init=0, once the third one as executed it's publish all three will see 3 passwords in their array list
+- Extra 2 gears added to the cluster
+> Both gears will receive db-init=2 as soon as they join, this will skip the init process and just sync the passwords.